 “Why do I need to belong to a church?
 Why shouldn’t I just believe in Jesus and live a good life?
 Church can be a real pain, you know.”

 Yes, church can be a real pain.
-In fact, all human relationships can be.
-Jesus' command that we "love one another" (John 13:34-35) would not be much of a command if there were no good reasons not to love another.
+All human relationships can be.
+Jesus’ command that we “love one another” (John 13:34-35) would not be much of a command if there were no good reasons not to love another.
 When we love one another in spite of how unlovable we are at times, we are loving others the way Jesus loves us.
-He loves us even though we are sinners, that is, even though we betray his love.
+He loves us even though we are sinners, even though we betray his love.

-We want the church to be close to perfect, even though, if we think about it, we realize that the church is made up of people just like ourselves—quite imperfect.
-The truth is, no church is exactly the way "it ought to be."
+We want the church to be close to perfect, even though the church is made up of people just like ourselves—quite imperfect.
+No church is exactly the way “it ought to be.”
 Every church has problems.
 Despite that, there are good reasons to belong to a church, and we will look at some of them.